poelstra/ts-stream/README.md

 List of most notable changes for each release.
 For details, just see the commits between each version tag on GitHub.

+0.8.0 (2016-02-28):
+- Switch to `"moduleResolution": "node"`-compatible typings
+  - To use these typings, simply put that setting in your `tsconfig.json` and remove the (manual) reference to the ts-stream.d.ts file from your project.
+- Update to latest Typescript (1.8.2)
+- Update to latest ts-promise (for new typings)
+- Use TSLint, fix linting errors

 0.7.0 (2015-08-02):
 - Add `hasReader()`, indicates whether `forEach()` is attached (#20)